 Action for Sustainable Development works in partnership with national SDG focused civil society coalitions around the world.
 Since 2016, we have supported 15-20 national SDG civil society coalitions every year to share an independent civil society report alongside the national SDG reporting at the High Level Political Forum.
 The reports can be seen here.
 The full list of national partners is on page 2.

-Over 20 national coalitions responded with clear scoring, rating progress on each goal from 1 (no progress) to 5 (implementation on track) for each goal between January and July 2020.
-This analysis provides the first overview by major civil society coalitions of the progress on delivery of the SDGs in each country to date.
+Each national coalition assess different dimensions of the SDG implementation process based on a common scoring scale, rating progress on each goal from 1 (no progress) to 5 (implementation on track).
+This analysis provides the first overview by major civil society coalitions on the progress of the implementation process and delivery of the SDGs in each country to date.

-The national review process varied from country to country but in each case the national coalition was able to convene a broad range of stakeholders across the country and involved local consultations with hundreds of community groups.
-Many examples, such as India and Kenya, included extensive localised dialogues with key communities across the whole country, whereas others such as Brazil and South Africa worked through key networks that include experts and citizen-led data approaches.
-You can see all the national coalitions on the country pages here.
+The national review process varies from country to country but each national coalition convenes a broad range of stakeholders across the country, including by organizing local consultations with hundreds of community groups.
+Many examples, such as India and Kenya, have included extensive localised dialogues with key communities across the whole country, whereas others such as Brazil and South Africa work through key networks that include experts and citizen-led data approaches.
+You can see a list of all the national coalitions involved in the People’s Scorecard reporting process to date on the country pages here.

-The ‘People’s Scorecards’ have been developed in a participatory way with many diverse national coalitions, it is intended that the approach to dialogue across civil society at the national level continues to be as inclusive as possible and will seek to include even more partners in the future.
-The report aims to consider where progress has been made, highlight gaps and show where more determination is required to achieve the Sustainable Development Goals by 2030.
+The ‘People’s Scorecards’ have been developed in a participatory way with many diverse national coalitions.
+It is intended that the approach to promote dialogue across civil society at the national level continues to be as inclusive as possible and will seek to include even more partners in the future.
+These reports aims to consider in which areas progress has been made within the implementation process, highlight gaps and show where more determination, dialogue, political will and resources are required to achieve the Sustainable Development Goals by 2030.